-- A Maximum of 2 entries from a single school may be permitted at the regional competitions, with permission from the regional host school.
-If your team would like to send a 2nd car to compete in the Regional Competition, you must request this by submitting your Intent to Compete.
-Please see the separate document titled, "Submit Your Intent to Compete Instructions."
-2nd cars will be allowed if space allows at the Regional Competition Location. - All student chapter teams that are competing in the Regional Conference Competitions and the Annual Student Conference Competition must be from a Student Chapter in good standing.
-Your Student Chapter must have submitted a Student Chapter Annual Report online to AIChE in the previous year.
+All teams competing in the Regional Conference Competitions and the Annual Student Conference Competition must be from a Student Chapter in good standing.
+In particular, your Student Chapter must have submitted a Student Chapter Annual Report online to AIChE in the previous year.
 If your Student Chapter failed to submit an Annual Report in the previous year, then the Student Chapter Chem-E-Car Team will not be permitted to compete.